moneroexamples/onion-monero-viewer/README.md

 ##### Custom lmdb database (optional)

-Most unique search abilities of the Onion Explorer are achieved through using a [custom lmdb database](https://github.com/moneroexamples/lmdbcpp-monero.git) constructed based on the Monero blockchain.
+Most unique search abilities of the Onion Viewer are achieved through using a [custom lmdb database](https://github.com/moneroexamples/lmdbcpp-monero.git) constructed based on the Monero blockchain.
 The reason for the custom database is that Monero's own lmdb database has limited search abilities.
-For example, its not possible to search for a tx having a given key image, except by performing an exhaustive search on the blockchain which is very time consuming.

 Instruction how to compile the `lmdbcpp-monero` are provided here: